JaredTMurray/bikesharing/README.md

 ### Summary
 [Link to Trip Duration by weekday and time](https://public.tableau.com/app/profile/jared.murray/viz/Challengue15/TripsDurationbyweekdayandtime?publish=yes)

-Based on the the static Thrusday during the hours for 8:00 am, 5:00 pm and 6:00 pm has the highest trips.
-Overall Mondays, Tuesday and Thursdays during the hours for 8:00 am, 5:00 pm and 6:00 pm are the the best days for a trips for all genders whil Wednesday is the least poplar day.
+Based on the the static Thurdays during the hours for 8:00 am, 5:00 pm and 6:00 pm has the highest trips.
+Overall Mondays, Tuesday and Thurdays during the hours for 8:00 am, 5:00 pm and 6:00 pm are the the best days for a trips for all genders while Wednesday is the least poplar day.